elliance/metaframe/README.md

 ###To Download Comments
 To get the CSV containing the comments, go to the URL of your project and the path to your CSV, and your browser will downloada the file.
 The output is a little ugly at the moment because of the encoding we're doing.
 We're working on a better way to get this, so watch this repository for improvements to come.

-####IMPORTANT!
+#####!
 Back up your CSV file.
 You can use cron with wget and curl, or a similar method, to download the CSV file routinely.

 ##How it works
 Metaframe crawls the DOM looking for instances of the class, "notation" and, when it finds one, it uses magic to add the subsequent contents of "notes" to the panel overlay.